COVID-19 Shoot Guidelines

 ● Locations/studios should be cleaned prior to and after shooting.
 Locations/studios may want to take this on themselves and charge an extra fee for this.

 ● Only recce if absolutely necessary.
-All recces to involve minimum crew who should self-drive and maintain 2m-distancing throughout.
-Basic PPE should be worn for all attendees.
+All recces to involve minimum crew who should maintain 2m-

 ● Location prep (pre-light/set-build/set-dress etc.) should be undertaken separately by one crew/department at a time, where possible.